vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 ### Memory measurement

 Memory measurement is performed by the `org.jpmml.model.visitors.MemoryMeasurer` class that traverses a class model object first by JPMML-Model Visitor API and then by Java Reflection API.
 This Visitor maintains a set of distinct objects that are reachable from the specified "root" object.
-The size of individual objects is approximated using the method `java.lang.instrument.Instrumentation#getObjectSize(Object)`.
+The size of individual objects is approximated using the `java.lang.instrument.Instrumentation#getObjectSize(Object)` method.
 The total size of the class model object is calculated by summing the sizes of set members.

 The decision to implement yet another memory measurement tool (as opposed to reusing some existing tool, eg. [Java Agent for Memory Measurements](https://github.com/jbellis/jamm)) is supported by specific traits of the JPMML-Model class model:

 * The traversal by JPMML-Model Visitor API is much faster than by Java Reflection API.
 Speed becomes critical when working with extremely large (several GB in size) ensemble models.
-* Proper handling of PMML class model specific datatypes.
+* Proper handling of PMML class model-specific data types.
 For example, `org.dmg.pmml.FieldName` objects are treated as `enum` constants when they are interned, and as regular objects when they are not interned.
 * Conservative definition of "reachability".
-For example, interned `String` objects and shared Java primitive value wrapper objects are added to the set of distinct objects.
+For example, interned `java.lang.String` objects and shared Java primitive value wrapper objects are added to the set of distinct objects.

 Java source code of a simple application that outputs basic information about a class model object: